tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 14 Homepage in Adobe XD.md

 Final design.
-For real project the girl's head would be
+For real project the girl's head would be "brought back" in Photoshop (the whole image is overlayed with black opacity because of readability.
+In real Project the head would be masked and not so dark).

 ![[Screenshot 2024-09-24 at 15.40.23.png]]